 (B: Pivotal) Suppose we choose a type I error of = 0.025 and a power of 80.0% (so = 0.20) under the alternative hypothesis that the true treatment effect is θ = 1.

+Score 5/5

 NOTE: throughout this homework, rounding of numbers were done when a number was reported.
 However, if the number was to be used in subsequent calculation, it was used without rounding (up to the precision of R 3.0.1).
 Therefore the values might be slightly different from the case where values are rounded prior to use in calculations.